Cherreads

 Old rope lay coiled against one wall, left where someone had dropped it long ago.
 Iron fittings still lined the beams above, hooks fixed in place but holding nothing now.
 Along the far wall, crates sat stacked in uneven rows.

-Aestrith looked up at the ceiling first, taking in the height and the old fittings, then lowered her gaze to the cluttered floor.
+Aestrith looked up first, taking in the height and the iron hooks before lowering her gaze to the cluttered floor.

-"It works," Beorn replied.
+"It works."
+Beorn stepped around a coil of rope without slowing.
 "High ceiling, thick walls, and no one using the rooms on either side."
-He stepped around a coil of rope without slowing his pace.

-"It doesn't explain why we're cutting through the section of the citadel that looks like three different stewards gave up trying to maintain it."
+"Doesn't explain why we're cutting through the part of the citadel that looks like three different stewards gave up on it."

 "Shorter route."